REPORT: Clifton Woman Who Destroyed Sexy Easter Display Just Wanted Attention

-A Clifton woman who took down a local dentist's sexy Easter display was only after some attention, according to a recent report.
+A Clifton woman who trashed a local dentist's sexy Easter display was only after some attention, according to a recent report.

 Tom Mozek, who answered the door at Desire Shepstone's house Tuesday, said he urged her not to take down dentist Wayne Gangi's Playboy display -- right as Pix11 was filming , NorthJersey.com reports .

-The five scantily-clad mannequins on his lawn served as a tribute to the late Hugh Hefner, who would have turned 93 on Tuesday, the dentist told the media outlet.
+The five scantily-clad mannequins on his lawn served as a tribute to the late Hugh Hefner, who would have turned 93 on Tuesday, the dentist said.

-Clifton police are looking for Shepstone, who Mozek says should take responsibility for what she's done, NorthJersey.com reports.

 Gangi says he plans on filing a restraining order against Shepstone for tearing down the $500 to $1,000 display, the report says.

+Police on Wednesday served her with a summons charging Shepstone with criminal mischief .
+She'll have to go before a Municipal Court judge to answer the complaint.

-Shepstone showed up at Gangi's Grove Street office with clippers and began cutting off the mannequins' lingerie as reporter Andrew Ramos recorded ( photo below courtesy of Andrew Ramos Pix11 ).
+Shepstone showed up at Gangi's Grove Street office with clippers and began cutting off the mannequins' lingerie as reporter Andrew Ramos recorded.

-She carried the dolls off the lawn and told Ramos that she was sick of having to look at it from her house across the street.
+She carried the dolls off the lawn and told Ramos that she was sick of having to look at it from her home across the street.

 "Unbelievable," one told Daily Voice.
 "You have a right to your opinion, but you don’t have a right to trespass and vandalize."